Tendinitis of the Achilles tendon can cause extreme discomfort, but there are non-surgical remedies.

 Although this affliction usually affects athletes training in unsuitable or challenging conditions, such as long-distance runners, it can affect anyone with a relatively active lifestyle, particularly people who spend a lot of their time on their feet.
 Footwear can also be a major contributor to the issue, especially if you are wearing improper footwear for certain strenuous activities, thereby putting more stress and strain on your Achilles tendon.

-Both Physiotherapy and Osteopathy disciplines can treat an injured Achilles tendon, by massaging the area around the ankle, applying pressure on the tendon itself and by taking the calf muscle.
+Physiotherapy can treat an injured Achilles tendon, by massaging the area around the ankle, applying pressure on the tendon itself and by manipulation of the calf muscle.
 Dry needling can be used, as can electro stimulation to increase blood flow and help oxygenate the injury, thus promoting natural healing.

 This may seem somewhat basic, but the R.I.C.E. method is probably the most effective and widely recognized way to ease the discomfort and pain of Achilles Tendinitis.
 Used in conjunction with physiotherapy or Osteopathy treatments the R.I.C.E. method will benefit healing immensely.